My daughter named it. I just had to build it.

 She named it too.
 She saw the little robot in the app and announced it was a cook.
 Robot Cooks Drawings.
 Non-negotiable.

 What started as a quick one-off became a proper project, because the gap between “generate a drawing” and “actually hand it to a kid, printed” is bigger than it looks.
-The quality has to be right.
-The file has to be the right format.
 The lines have to be thick enough for small hands with crayons.
-And if you make ten drawings over a week, you want to find the good ones again.
+The file has to print clean on A4.
+And after ten drawings in a week, you need to find the good ones again.

 How it works